bitcoinhodler/GlacierProtocol/README.md

   issue
   [#78](https://github.com/GlacierProtocol/GlacierProtocol/issues/78).

-# What's coming soon?

-* validate-keys: make sure if user provides more keys than needed, they are really the correct keys for this wallet.
+* Make sure if user provides more keys than needed, they are really the correct keys for this wallet.
 [PR
   #73](https://github.com/GlacierProtocol/GlacierProtocol/pull/73)

   * Ensure if user enters address that doesn't correspond to redeem